fruition-partners/filesync/README.md

 FileSync was built using [Node.js](http://nodejs.org/), a platform built on Chrome's JavaScript runtime.

-* README.md - this file, written in [Markdown][Markdown] syntax
-* CHANGES.md - clean summary of updates (not versions), written in [Markdown][Markdown] syntax
+* README.md + CHANGES.md - help, written in [Markdown][Markdown] syntax
-* app/node.exe, node-darwin - Node.js runtime binaries
+* app/node.exe, node-darwin - NodeJS runtime binaries
 * app/filesync.bat, filesync.command - Windows and Mac batch/shell scripts for starting FileSync
-* app/app.config.json - configuration file with mapping of folders to instances/tables
+* app/app.config.json - default/sample configuration file to specify instance connection details and other options
 * app/node_modules - folder containing 3rd-party node.js modules (from NPM) used to build app
 * app/src/app.js - main application that watches for file changes
-* app/src/notify.js - fancy system notifications
+* app/src/notify.js - user friendly system notifications when records have been downloaded or updated
 * app/src/upgrade.js - ensures that users that upgrade can easily resolve *breaking* changes
 * app/src/records.config.json - default folder definitions (that can be overwritten in app.config.json files)
-* app/src/config.js - a module used to load and validate and app.config.json file
+* app/src/config.js - a module used to load and validate the specified config file (app.config.json)
-* app/src/snc-client.js - a module that interacts with SN JSON Web Service to receive and send updates to instance
+* app/src/snc-client.js - a module that interacts with SN JSON Web Service to receive and send updates to an instance
+* app/src/file-record.js - utility module for working with files/records
+* app/src/tests.js - runs various tests to ensure no major breaking changes between versions
-* [root folder] / .sync_data/ - a directory used to store information to help synchronise with the instance
+* [root folder] / .sync_data/ - a directory used to store sync information to help synchronise with the instance

 [Markdown]: http://daringfireball.net/projects/markdown/